dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

     ```

     At this point, all the code required to configure authentication in the app has been added.
 Now we'll enable UI elements to allow the user to sign in.
 1. The project already contains a Razor Component that defines a menu for users including sign in and sign out options.
-Locate and open the `UserMenu.razor` file and take a momment to read through it, noting the use of the `AuthorizeView` component to display different UI elements depending on whether the user is currently authorized or not.
+Locate and open the `Layout/UserMenu.razor` file and take a moment to read through it, noting the use of the `AuthorizeView` component to display different UI elements depending on whether the user is currently authorized or not.
 1. The project also already contains Razor Component pages for signing in and signing out.
-Open the `LogIn.razor` file and note that there is no UI markup defined here.
+Open the `User/LogIn.razor` file and note that there is no UI markup defined here.
 That's because we're using an IdP and federated authentication so the sign in UI will be owned by the IdP which the application will redirect the user to when they need to sign in.
 The redirect is automatically instigated by the ASP.NET Core authentication system when this page is navigated to, due to this page being decorated with the `[Authorize]` attribute.

     There's a helper method defined on this page to construct a URL that can be used to navigate to the page to perform a sign in, with support for various scenarios including redirecting to the original page the user requested that required them to sign in (`ReturnUrl`), preserving the original querystring or not, and forcing the user to re-login for relevant scenarios (we'll explore some of those in a later lab).
-1. Open the `HeaderBar.razor` file and uncomment the line that adds the `UserMenu` component to the header navigation bar:
+1. Open the `Layout/HeaderBar.razor` file and uncomment the line that adds the `UserMenu` component to the header navigation bar:

     ```razor
     <UserMenu />
     ```

-1. Before we can run the site, we need to update its configuration with the client secret required to authenticate itself to the IdP.
-A client secret is like a password, used by an IdP client (in this case, our web site) to authenticate itself as a known client that can perform protected operations against the IdP, like signing a user in.
-Alternate authentication methods like certificates are also commonly used.

-    The client secret we need is in the `eshop-realm.json` file that is imported into our Keycloak instance every time it starts up.
-Open this file and search for the value `"clientAuthenticatorType" : "client-secret"`.
-The instance we need is defined on the object that represents the client app registration for the `webapp` client (it should be on or abouts line 649).
-Under this line you will see the secret value defined:

-    ```json
-    "clientAuthenticatorType" : "client-secret",
-    "secret" : "...",
-    ```

-    Copy the secret value to the clipboard for the next step.
-1. Set a user secret value for the `WebApp` project with the name `Identity:ClientSecret` and the secret value you copied from the realm JSON file.
-You can use the [`dotnet user-secrets` command-line tool](https://learn.microsoft.com/aspnet/core/security/app-secrets#set-a-secret) to do this, or right-mouse click on the project in Visual Studio and select **Manage User Secrets** to open the user secrets JSON file and add it directly, e.g.:

-    ```json
-    {
-        "Identity:ClientSecret": "..."
-    }
-    ```

-    > Note that all the `WebApp` projects in the various labs share the same [user secrets ID](https://learn.microsoft.com/aspnet/core/security/app-secrets#enable-secret-storage), so you should only need to set this value once.
 1. Launch the AppHost project and navigate to the home page of the web site.
 There should now be a user menu icon displayed in the top right-hand corner of the page:

     ![eShop web site user menu icon](./img/eshop-web-usermenu-icon.png)